Key Capabilities

 )

-Context Window: If working on large codebases, ensure you select a model with a large context window (e.g.,
+For large codebases, select a model with a large context window like

-results.mdand ausage.jsonin the workspace.
-Archive these in your CI pipeline to review what the agent did.
+in the workspace.
+Archive these in your CI pipeline for audit trails.